Energy crunch hits global recovery as winter approaches

 “From October we are starting to suffer a lot,’’ said Valentino Miotto of the AIRES association that represents the grain sector.

-Analysts blame a confluence of events for the gas crunch: Demand rose sharply as the economy rebounded from the pandemic, while a cold winter depleted reserves.
+Analysts blame a confluence of events for the gas crunch: Demand rose sharply as the economy rebounded from the pandemic.
+A cold winter depleted reserves, then the summer was less windy than usual, so wind turbines didn’t generate as much energy as expected.
 Europe's chief supplier, Russia's Gazprom, held back extra summer supplies beyond its long-term contracts to fill reserves at home for winter.
 China's electricity demand has come roaring back, vacuuming up limited supplies of liquid natural gas, which moves by ship, not pipeline.
 There also are limited facilities to export natural gas from the United States.

 Costlier natural gas has even pushed up oil prices because some power generators in Asia can switch from using gas to oil-based products.
 U.S. crude is over $83 per barrel, the highest in seven years, while international benchmark Brent is around $85, with oil cartel OPEC and allied countries cautious about restoring production cuts made during the pandemic.